-Basically no, but there is one version with two audio differences.
-The first being the original Australian accented soundtrack and the second being the much inferior American dubbed soundtrack.Apart from dubbing the entire movie because Americans may find the accent difficult to understand, "Mad Max" in North America was completely the same cut.
+Basically no, but there is one version with two audio differences; the first being the original Australian accented soundtrack and the second being the American dubbed soundtrack.Apart from dubbing the entire movie because Americans might find Australian accents difficult to understand, "Mad Max" in North America was completely the same cut.
 The original Australian dialogue soundtrack was released for the North American DVD premiere in 2000.

 The Night Rider probably experienced an acute onset of depression because he'd finally met an opponent who might catch him or matched him for driving ability.
 Also, he probably felt he couldn't escape.
 It actually adds another element of humor to the scene.It is also likely that he was relying on his reckless nature as an advantage to outmaneuver the police.
 Along comes an officer who beats him in a game of chicken, and who is also driving a patrol car that can catch up to the one he is driving from a dead stop, and he knows that he isn't likely to get out of this alive.
 Max' wife mentions that he has been on the news several times, it is also possible that Nightrider recognized the notorious Max in his rearview mirror.
 Barring all else, Nightrider is shown to be quite psychologically unstable, screaming like a lunatic in nearly every shot in which he appears.
 Merely losing the game of chicken may have been enough to damage his fragile psyche to that degree.